skull4L/College-notes/Biology/(7) Genetics and Ecosystems/Populations in ecosystems/Populations and ecosystems.md

 - Populations of different species form a community test

 ### Community
-- A community is a collection of
+- A community is a collection of populations of species that live and interact with each other.

+### Habitat
+- The place where an organism can be naturally found